ac1457/mscdissertation_2024/ACTUALLY_FIXED_ANALYSIS_REPORT.md

 ## Executive Summary

-**SUCCESS!** The target encoding issue has been properly resolved, and we now have valid results showing meaningful discrimination and sentiment analysis effectiveness.
+**SUCCESS!** The target encoding issue has been properly resolved, and we now have valid results showing modest discrimination and sentiment analysis effectiveness.
 The comprehensive dataset was correctly interpreted, and all models now show proper performance with measurable improvements from sentiment features.

 ## 1. Root Cause Resolution - COMPLETED ✅